Skip to content

-Order your KSSART Shirts here!
+Order your KSART Shirts here!

 In 2007 the Greensburg tornado revealed the need to formally address animal response in Kansas and later that year the Kansas State Animal Response Team was established.
 It is the federal Pets Evacuation and Transportation Standards Act (PETS) passed in 2006, that requires emergency management to address the needs of people with pets and service animals during a major disaster or emergency and the Kansas State Animal Response Team is here to help make that happen.